 In particular, let's talk about Viclas.
 Up until recently, I had never heard that term.
 We use a photographer in Australia, @jimmyteephotography, for pin-up girl-style photo shoots.
-Nothing goes together like a beautiful woman and a sleek car or motorcycle.
-So, whenever we would ask Jimmy to send some photos of motorcycles the model could pose with, he was always talking about shooting with a Vicla.
+Nothing goes together like a beautiful woman and a sleek car or motorcycle So, whenever we asked Jimmy to send some photos of motorcycles the model could pose with, he always talked about shooting with a Vicla.
 I was like Vicla? what's a Vicla?
 After he sent me photos of the bikes, I said a Lowrider style bike?
 His response is the proper name is Vicla.
 You learn something new all the time.
 Currently, there is a huge Vicla motorcycle craze going on in Australia.
 A trend that started years ago in California has traveled around the world and is taking hold down under.

-Chicano style has for sure left its mark on the motorcycle community around the world.
+Chicano style has certainly left its mark on the motorcycle community around the world.
 It's not about race or ethnicity.
 Skin color has nothing to do with enjoying motorcycles.
-This generation of Viclas riders appreciates the craftsmanship, uniqueness, and heritage of this style motorcycle while staying humble, staying true to themselves, and living in the wind with their ride.
+This generation of Viclas riders appreciates this style motorcycle's craftsmanship, uniqueness and heritage while staying humble, staying true to themselves and living in the wind with their ride.
 Viclas, however, steeped in Mexican American and Chicano influences - are much bigger than any one person or culture.

 At the end of the day, Viclas are about enjoying the freedom of the road, expressing one's individuality and the passion and hard work reflected in the one-of-a-kind Vicla!